juliarodina/RuSemShift/rusemshift_1/README.md

 Words with inter-rater agreement less than 0.2 are excluded.
 We recommend to use this version, as it more or less guarantees the annotation consistency.

+The `DWUG` directory contains the same dataset in the Diachronic Word Usage Graphs format.

 # Annotation
 The original target word list was borrowed from ["Two centuries in two thousand words: Neural embedding models in detecting diachronic lexical changes"](https://www.academia.edu/31065097/Two_centuries_in_two_thousand_words_Neural_embedding_models_in_detecting_diachronic_lexical_changes).
 It consists of 43 words which acquired a new sense or lost an old one: 38 nouns and 5 adjectives.